 However, other future car safety upgrades could happen much sooner.
 The most recent version of the Mercedes-Benz S-Class sedan has airbags that deploy from the backs of the front seats to provide additional upper-body protection to people sitting in the back.
 Parts maker ZF has developed a similar rear seat airbag system that can be readily installed into newly manufactured vehicles.

 - Infrared headlights, which can help in poor visibility conditions such as fog, snow, or heavy rain

 - Driver override systems, which can override a driver’s inputs when the system detects an imminent crash

-- Health detection systems, which monitor drivers for signs of impairment from fatigue or intoxication and prevent a vehicle from being started if the driver shows signs of being unable to operate it safely
+- Health detection systems, which monitor drivers for signs of impairment from fatigue in Utah or intoxication and prevent a vehicle from being started if the driver shows signs of being unable to operate it safely

 - Vehicle-to-vehicle communications systems, which may allow vehicles to communicate with each other and work together to avoid collisions

 - Augmented reality dashboards, which help guide motorists in real-time and can warn of impending collisions before they happen

 Contact a Truck Accident Attorney to Help Your Case

 If you have recently been hurt in a truck crash in Utah, you could be entitled to compensation for your injuries, medical bills, lost wages, property damage, and more.
 The truck accident lawyers at Swenson & Shelley will fight aggressively for compensation that accounts for your past, current, and future losses.

 The path to justice starts here.
 Call or contact us today for a free consultation.